Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Transport codes

 \subsection{Z-moment method}

 Atmospheric lepton fluxes can be computed to good approximation with the semi-analytical Z-moment method (see \eg \cite{Gaisser:2016uoy}).
 In this approach, the cascade equations are solved for a continuous power-law energy spectrum of cosmic rays under several assumptions, for example, superposition for the projectile (as far as forward production is concerned, a projectile nucleus can be treated like a superposition of its nucleons, each with the same fraction of the total energy).
 A Z-moment is the result of the integral over the input nucleon spectrum and the (energy-)differential cross section for the production of the desired lepton.
-Although this method introduces approximations that must be verified using numerical codes, it is very transparent making it useful for studying the impact of cross section uncertainties on atmospheric lepton fluxes.
-Another advantage is that only differential cross sections are needed as input.
-These can come from any source: an event generator (\eg \pythia{}, \sibyll{}), an analytical calculation in pQCD (\eg for D-mesons~\cite{Enberg:2008te,Benzke:2017yjn}), or even parameterizations of suitable data~\cite{Fedynitch:2023hbr,Fedynitch:2022vty}.
-However, it cannot be used to simulate monoenergetic air showers since the method assumes a continuous input spectrum.
+While this method introduces approximations which have to be checked against numerical codes, it is very transparent and thus useful to study the impact of uncertainties in cross sections on the atmospheric lepton flux.
+It cannot be used to simulate monoenergetic air showers, however, since the assumption of a continuous input spectrum is baked into the method.

-Recent works have studied the theoretical uncertainty of the prompt atmospheric neutrino flux with Z-moments \cite{Bhattacharya:2016jce, Benzke:2017yjn,Zenaiev:2019ktw,Jeong:2021vqp,Bai:2022xad}.
+The theoretical uncertainty of the prompt atmospheric neutrino flux was studied with Z-moments in recent works \cite{Bhattacharya:2016jce, Benzke:2017yjn,Zenaiev:2019ktw,Jeong:2021vqp,Bai:2022xad}.
 The dominant contribution to this flux involves Z-moments over production cross sections for charmed hadrons.
-In the collinear factorization framework, these cross sections depend on partonic charm production cross sections, which can be computed in pQCD, and the non-perturbative parton distribution functions (PDF) and fragmentation functions (FF) which in turn depend on the factorization scale.
-The partonic cross sections depend on the charm quark (pole) mass and the factorization and renormalization scales.
-The goal is to fit the non-perturbative components of the PDFs and FFs to as many accelerator-based measurements as possible to minimize uncertainties when extrapolating to energies and phase space that are inaccessible to direct experiments, yet relevant to cosmic ray physics.
+In the collinear factorisation framework, these cross sections depend on partonic charm production cross sections, which can be computed in perturbative QCD, and the non-perturbative parton distribution functions (PDF) and fragmentation functions (FF) which in turn depend on the factorization scale.
+The partonic cross sections depend on the charm quark (pole) mass and the factorisation and renormalisation scales.
+The idea then is to fit the non-perturbative components of PDFs and FFs to as many accelerator-based measurements as possible to minimise uncertainties when extrapolating to energies and phase space inaccessible to direct experiments but relevant for cosmic ray physics.